edgarpena74/CS-360_Portfolio/README.md

 -----------

-### Coding Process
+#### Coding Process

-When coding the app, I followed a structured and modular approach by separating responsibilities into repositories and helper classes such as UserRepository, InventoryRepository, and AppDatabaseHelper.
+When coding the app, I followed a structured, modular approach by separating responsibilities into repositories and helper classes, including UserRepository, InventoryRepository, and AppDatabaseHelper.
 This separation made the code easier to maintain and debug.

 Throughout development, each feature was tested incrementally before moving on to the next stage.
 Consistent commenting and descriptive naming conventions were applied to ensure the code remained clear and easy to follow.
 These practices not only make the project easier for other developers to understand and modify, but also support future improvements for a potential production-ready version that could be published on the Google Play Store.

 ------
-### Testing and Debugging
+#### Testing and Debugging

 Testing was a continuous part of the development process.
 I used two main tools for debugging and verification:

 1.  **Android Studio Terminal** – Used to test database functionality directly and verify that tables and data were being created, stored, and retrieved correctly.

 2.  **Logcat** – Served as the main debugging tool to track runtime errors, app crashes, and invalid user sessions.
-Logcat allowed me to identify issues such as missing intent extras or null values and confirm that methods were executing as expected.
+Logcat helped me identify issues such as missing intent extras and null values, and confirm that methods were executing as expected.

 In addition to using these tools, I also tested the app using the Android Emulator to confirm layout performance, button functionality, and SMS permission handling.
 Testing ensured that the app worked smoothly across different Android API levels and that error handling worked correctly for invalid or unexpected user input.

 ------
-### Challenges
+#### Challenges

 One of the main challenges was ensuring that the app handled SMS permissions correctly while still functioning when permissions were denied.
 To solve this, I implemented conditional checks that allowed the app to continue running normally even if the SMS feature was disabled.
 ```